helium/HIP/0072-secure-concentrators.md

 ## Onboarding

-Onboarding refers to the action a Manufacture takes to add new Secure Concentrator Hardware Keys to the blockchain.
-Onboarding will occur at a time before being shipped to final customers. a Secure Concentrator is only capable of earning Proof of Coverage rewards after its Hardware Key has been Onboarded.
+Onboarding refers to the action a Manufacture takes to add new Secure Concentrator Hardware Key to the blockchain.
+Onboarding will occur at a time before shipping to final customers. a Secure Concentrator is only capable of earning Proof of Coverage rewards after its Hardware Key has been Onboarded.

+Manufacturers will be required to stake $10 USD worth of HNT (as determined by HNT price oracle using the previous 30-day average from the time of the staking transaction) for each Secure Concentrator they produce.
+The staking period is fixed at three years.
+Like normal HNT staking operations, the HNT is converted to veHNT and deposited into the Manufacture's wallet.
+If a Manufacturer is found to have violated any of the terms of the Helium Foundation Ethics document (as determined by the Helium Tribunal Process), their staking balance can be partially or fully Burned.
+The "Burned" action is defined as converting the offending Manufacturer's stake balance into HNT and then removing the resulting HNT from circulation permanently.

 Onboarding is fully automatic processes performed by interacting with a Solana Smart Contract.

-Manufacturers will be required to deposit $10 USD of collateral into a Smart Contract for each Secure Concentrator they produce.
-The collateral (AKA 'stake') will be locked in a Smart Contract and slowly paid back to the Manufacturer over a three (3) year period.
-If a Manufacturer is found to have violated any of the terms of the Helium Foundation Ethics document (as determined by the Helium Tribunal Process), their staking balance can be partially or fully Burned.
-The "Burned" action is defined as converting the offending Manufacturer's collateral balance into HNT and then removing the resulting HNT from circulation permanently.

-The Smart Contract will hold Manufacturer's stake balance in HNT.
-The Smart Contract will use the HNT price oracle to dynamically calculate $10 USD worth of HNT at the time of Onboarding transaction.
+A Manufacturer will create an Oboarding transaction containing the new Secure Concentrator Hardware Public key and $10 worth of HNT and send it to the Solana Smart Contract.
+The Smart Contract processes the transaction, adds the Hardware Key to the blockchain, and deposits the equivalent veHNT into the Manufacturer's wallet.

 ## Hotspot Mechanics